Applelo/compotes/docs/guide/drag.md

 # Drag

-The drag component allows you to create a draggable zone you can control with your mouse.
+The drag component allows you to create a draggable zone you can scroll by clicking and dragging.

 ```scss
 @import 'compotes/css/drag';